 Each student must be present and complete at the scheduled time all examinations unless previous arrangements have been made with the instructor.
-On occasion, the student may be required to secure a qualified Proctor to administer an exam or quiz.
+Unless instructed otherwise, all exams are proctored.

 Attendance and Tardiness

 In order to attend class, students must be registered for their desired course.
 Students are expected to attend 100% of class lectures in person, unless he/she is taking the course through external studies.
 If any student is absent, he/she must make-up the missed lecture through listening to the recorded lecture and submitting written notes of the same lecture to VIU.
 Any unfilled class lectures may result in grade reductions and even course failure.
 Visitors are welcome to attend one (1) class session after receiving permission from the Registrar and instructor.